Streaming Generalized Cross Entropy: Simulation study

-We chose $J=3$ and fixed the value of the intercept at $\alpha=1$, so $\alpha$ does not enter in the analysis of the performance of the method.
-Several tests were run at various sample sizes and batch dimensions: we considered samples of sizes $n\in\left\{ 60,120,240,480,960,1920,3840\right\}$, while we mainly focused on batches of dimensions $\frac{1}{4}n$, $\frac{1}{2}n$ and $\frac{3}{4}n$ to get the initial estimates for $\mathbf{p}^{\beta}$.
-A refinement of this partitioning to include $15$ batches for each sample is presented in Appendix \ref{sec: Finer comparison between GME and Stre-GCE}.
+We chose $J=3$ and fixed the value of the intercept at $\alpha=1$, so $\alpha$ will not impact on performance evaluation of the method.
+Several tests were run at various sample sizes and batch ratios